 Yumi chair by Cantarutti at Redbird Restaurant in Atlanta.

-Arco stool by Cantarutti at the Vardo Restaurant in London.
+Arco chair by Cantarutti at the iconic Shoryu Ramen in Oxford.

 Matter, is a question of design.
 A question of real, visible design.
 The strength of a line is the result of matter moulded in its image.